-Plus… How to get “finger-tip light” stops and turnarounds and lead departures.
+How to get “finger-tip light” stops, spins & lead departures

 Have you ever wanted to train a horse to be so light that he responded to the slightest movement of your hand?

 A horse so responsive that a simple touch of the rein would cause the horse to slide to a stop or rollback or spin?

 If so, this instruction may be exactly what you’re looking for.

 Hi – I’m Larry Trocha.
 The trainer who created this series of videos.

 When done the right way, a horse that’s been trained in the hackamore (bosal) will be one of the lightest, most responsive horses you’ll ever ride.